The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#TransitionPointX

-Transition Point X is a specific type of Intrinsic Attribute that denotes the x-coordinate of a Transition Point within the trajectory.
+Transition Point X denotes the x-coordinate, i.e., time value, where a Transition Point occurs in the trajectory.

 has super-classes